-If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for enrolment in the bachelor’s programme.
+If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for admission to the bachelor’s programme.

-If you are an international prospective student, and you do not meet the admission requirements, then you may be eligible for the Foundation Programme.
+If you are an international prospective student applicant, and you do not meet the admission requirements, then you may be eligible for the Foundation Programme.
 The Foundation Programme will provide you with intensive training in academic skills, courses relevant to your chosen bachelor's programme, and English language skills (depending on your level).

-After successfully completing the Foundation Programme, you will be eligible for admission to this bachelor’s programme.
+After successfully completing the Foundation Programme, you will qualify for admission to this bachelor’s programme.
 Additionally, the Foundation Programme offers support outside of the classroom and organises events that will help you make new friends and adjust to life in the Netherlands and at Maastricht University.

 Language requirements for English-language programmes